-SOS also educates faculty and staff on how to work with students of concern, including when to make appropriate referrals.
+SOS also educates faculty and staff on working with students of concern, including when to make appropriate referrals.

-Students facing any sort of challenge or crisis may benefit from the services provided by SOS.
-Services include, but are not limited to:
+Students facing any sort of challenge or crisis may benefit from SOS services.
+These include, but are not limited to:

 - On-campus and off-campus resource referrals and coordination of services between UTC and off-campus entities

 - Emergency food, financial and housing (when available) assistance